htool-ddm/htool_documentation/docs/source/cpp_api/quickstart.rst

 Installation
 ============

 It is sufficient to include the :code:`include` folder of this repository in your library.
-If you prefer, the following command copies the :code:`include` folder your OS-specific include directory to make it more widely available: in the root of this repository on your system,
+If you prefer, the following command copies the :code:`include` folder to your OS-specific include directory to make it more widely available: in the root of this repository on your system,

 .. code-block:: bash